Why Do People Get Acne Mostly on the Face and Upper Body?

-Skin oil: The skin on the face and upper body contain more, and larger, skin oil glands compared with other parts of the body, and these glands produce more skin oil than elsewhere on the body.
-More skin oil normally leads to more acne, so it makes sense that these are the areas of the body where we see more acne.
+More Skin Oil: The skin on the face and upper body contain more, and larger, skin oil glands compared with other parts of the body, and these glands produce more skin oil than elsewhere on the body.
+More skin oil normally leads to more acne.